Bill/orchestrated/README.markdown

 Some possible avenues for exploration:

-* orchestrated option: :max_attempts to configure max_attempts on underlying delayed job instance
+* orchestrate option: :max_attempts to configure max_attempts on underlying delayed job instance
-* orchestrated option: :max_run_time to configure max_run_time on underlying delayed job instance
+* orchestrate option: :max_run_time to configure max_run_time on underlying delayed job instance
-* orchestrated options: :queue to specify a particular named queue for the underlying delayed job
+* orchestrate options: :queue to specify a particular named queue for the underlying delayed job
 * some way to change the run_at recalculation for failed attempts (f(n) = 5 + n**4 is not always right and what's right varies by job)

 License